The Bong Connection: Plot

 The story revolves around two young men, Apu (Parambrata Chatterjee) and Andy (Shayan Munshi).
-Apu is leaving for US.
-He promises his girlfriend, Sheela (Raima Sen) that he will come back soon and take her to the US.
+Apu is leaving for the U.S. He promises his girlfriend, Sheela (Raima Sen) that he will come back soon and take her to the U.S.

 Andy, a second-generation Bengali born and brought up in New York City, has dreams of becoming a musician and working in films.
 He comes to Kolkata to pursue his passion and stays at the house of his paternal uncle and grandfather.
 In Kolkata he meets Sheela, befriends her and falls in love with her.

-Meanwhile, Apu, arrives in the US and struggles to find his way in an alien nation.
+Meanwhile, Apu, arrives in the U.S. and struggles to find his way in an alien nation.
 In the process he befriends Rita (played by Peeya Rai Chowdhary) whose parents want to get her married to Apu.
 The rest of the movie revolves around the socio-comic adventures of Apu and Andy as they struggle to find their calling in life.

 The movie featured an appearance by Kolkata alt-rock band Cassini's Division.